digimokan/ans_role_config_cron/.github/README.md

 ## Purpose

-* Install standard UNIX [cron](https://en.wikipedia.org/wiki/Cron) daemon.
+* Install the standard UNIX [cron](https://en.wikipedia.org/wiki/Cron) daemon.
 * Configure the cron daemon to start at boot.
-* Ensure cron deamon is currently running.
+* Ensure the cron deamon is currently running.
 * _NOTE: Use other ansible roles or tasks to schedule cron jobs_.

 ## Supported Operating Systems